When it comes to showing our age, necks are a big giveaway. But, luckily, there are some fabulous treatments for those who want to treat

-Fortunately, there are several aesthetic treatments available for the treatment of turkey necks - the most common being Ultherapy, thread Lifts, radiofrequency, Profhilo and Botox .
-Let’s take a look at each in more detail…
+Fortunately, there are several aesthetic treatments available for the treatment of turkey necks - from non-invasive HIFU, to the new kid on the treatment block, polynucleotides.
+Let's take a look at each in more detail...

 The main benefits of this treatment is that it is quick and there is no downtime, though you’ll likely have some redness and bruising for a few hours afterwards.
 There is some discomfort with this treatment though.
 However, you’ll see some results straight away and - get this - you’ll continue to see results over the next few months.
 Win!
 So, how long do the results of Ultherapy last?
 Up to 18 months, so you can stay looking rejuvenated for plenty of time.